tazama-lf/docs/Product/Archive/Architecture/Security.md

 ## Overview

-Tazama platform is Kubernetes native.
+Tazama system is Kubernetes native.
 It can be deployed either on-premise or on one of the popular cloud providers including Amazon AWS, Google GCP or Microsoft Azure.
 Security has to be applied at multiple levels.

 1. Network
 2. Ingress